Easton, Pennsylvania: Post-secondary education

 Easton is the home of one four-year college, Lafayette College, which was established in 1826.
 Lafayette is located in Easton's College Hill section and is home to 2,514 undergraduate students as of the 2022–2023 academic year.
 In 2017, U.S. News & World Report ranked Lafayette as the nation's 36th best liberal arts college.

-Prior to the American Civil War, Easton was also home to Union Law School, which was founded in 1846 but struggled soon after the death of its founder, Judge Washington McCartney, a decade later, in 1856.
+Prior to the American Civil War, Easton was also home to Union Law School, which was founded in 1846 but struggled soon after the death of its founder Judge Washington McCartney in 1856.
 While at least two students, future U.S. Representative Philip Johnson and Wisconsin state senator Robert L. D. Potter, attended the school, a historian in 2000 described Union Law School as not being able to sustain itself after McCartney's death, writing that the school was "a one-man operation that died with him."

 Arts and culture

 Easton has a long history of involvement with arts and culture, encompassing both the promotion of artistic and cultural events and serving as the home or birthplace of many notable artists.
 The city is home to the State Theatre Center for the Arts, a restored 1920s vaudeville and movie palace that now hosts concerts, theatrical productions, and exhibitions.
 It is also home to the Sigal Museum, a history museum that grew out of the Northampton County Historical and Genealogical Society.
 Alongside long-standing institutions such as the Arts Community of Easton (ACE) and the Karl Stirner Arts Trail, a range of smaller galleries and community organizations contribute to the city's cultural life.
 Local and visiting artists regularly present work in Easton, and the city has become a subject of artistic interpretation in photography, painting, and literature.

 The city and surrounding area have produced notable musicians such as guitarist Greg Howe and jazz pianist Mulgrew Miller, as well as dancers like Jennie Somogyi, who trained in classical ballet and, after an injury, opened a ballet school in Easton.
 Easton's visual arts scene includes historical artists such as fraktur artist Johannes Ernst Spangenberg, known as the Easton Bible Artist, painters such as Frederick Knecht Detwiller, and documentary photographer Ed Eckstein.
 Photographer Peter Ydeen created a comprehensive photographic documentation of Easton at night, capturing its streets and urban landscapes in his series Easton Nights.
 Karl Stirner, the namesake of the Karl Stirner Arts Trail, maintained a large Ferry Street warehouse that served as both a studio and the center of artist engagement in Easton.